keygen-sh/keygen-relay/README.md

 # Keygen Relay

 Relay is an offline-first on-premise licensing server backed by [Keygen](https://keygen.sh).
-Use Relay to securely manage distribution of license files across nodes in offline or air-gapped environments.
+Use Relay to securely manage distribution of cryptographically signed and encrypted license files across nodes in offline or air-gapped environments.

 Relay has a vendor-facing CLI that can be used to onboard a customer's air-gap environment.
 An admin can initialize Relay with N licenses to be distributed